CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/cancel-task/cancel-task-block-1.md

 #### Result

-Cancelling the [IExecutionTask][] 1 second after it has finished results in the [IExecutionTask][] being unaffected and its properties being updated to the following:
+Cancelling the [IExecutionTask][] 1 second after it has finished results in the variable `($)Task` being unaffected and its properties being updated to the following:

 ```json
 {